bahh723/glocal/README.md

     Independent: Simulator.MODE_INDEP

-3. Fot technical reasons, a tmp/ folder is created in the training time.
+3. Fo technical reasons, a tmp/ folder is created in the training time.